vishvAsa/AgamaH_vaiShNavaH/rAmAnuja-sampradAyaH/tattvam/yAmunaH/Agama-prAmANyam_en.md

 REPLY.
 That has indeed been asserted, but the assertion is fallacious: for no creator of the entire universe can be found of whom this can be assumed.
 To your argument that the world must be effected because it has a complex construction can be objected that empiricists distinguish three kinds of entities:
 Those whose makers are evident to perception, e.g. pots and the like; those which are not found to be made at all; and those whose creation remained doubtful, like the earth etc.
 In the two first-mentioned cases there is no room for God's activity.
 As to the third, the earth etc. are not involved in a total origination or disintegrations, but merely, as now, subject to varying degrees of increase and decrease which are adventitious.
-To say that the Mimärhsakas accept origination and annihilation in this sense is to prove the proved.*
+To say that the Mimārhsakas accept origination and annihilation in this sense is to prove the proved.*
 In our opinion, too, these intelligent agents bring about various results by means of sacrifices and other acts, in order to enjoy these results themselves; and
 22
 MOAVA PRĀMĀŅYAN